The Adoption Process

-- We do not rehome pups to families with children under five years of age.
+- We do not rehome dogs or pups to families with children under five years of age.

 - We do not rehome pups to families that are working fulltime.
 Puppies need time and attention and cannot be left on their own for more that four hours a day.

 - There must be daily exercise provided for the dog.

 - If a pup is adopted from us then it must be spayed/neutered once it reaches 6 months of age. – There will be a follow up call to ensure this has been carried out.

 Please do not be offended if after the homecheck is carried out, the dog you initially enquired about turns out to be unsuitable for your circumstances.

 This is why homechecks are very important.
 Just because one dog isn’t suitable for you , it doesn’t mean that another wouldn’t suit your family perfectly, and we will suggest other dogs to you.

 If everyone is in agreement that this is the right dog for you and your family – and most importantly the dog is happy with you – then the adoption can take place.

 Before you take a dog home you must sign an adoption contract, the terms and conditions are read and signed in front of one of our members, this contract must be adhered to.

 Our suggested minimum donation is €150 for adult dogs.
 This includes their microchip and cert, vaccinations and neuter/spay.
 An adult dog will have all this done before rehoming.
 For puppies, our recommended minimum donation is €150.
 The pup will be micro-chipped, vaccinated and wormed.
 This also includes the cost of the spay or neutering operation that will be carried out at one of our vets most convenient to you when they reach six months old.
 Once they are ready to be spayed/neutered you will contact us once you have made the booking and we will confirm it with our vets.